shenwei356/seqkit/README.md

 **Misc**

-- `version`   print version information
+- `version`   print version information and check for update

 ## Technical details and guides for use